-Michael Stipe Opens Up About R.E.M. and President Trump: ‘It’s a Very Fucked Up Time to Be’
+Michael Stipe Opens Up About R.E.M. and President Trump: ‘It’s a Very F*cked Up Time to Be’

 Stipe still believes that a sense of understanding and practical cooperation are the keys to moving forward.

 “I tried unsuccessfully to inject a bit of nuance into a few things, and I got shut down really fast.
 Which is gonna happen.
 I understand that.
 I knew that I was putting myself in a firing line—I hate to say that—but in a firing line.
-But that’s okay, I can take it,” he says.
+But that’s OK, I can take it,” he says.
 “It’s not a time for nuance, but it’s exactly what we need.
 What we need is to stop talking about things like we’re living in a fucking action movie with superheroes.
 These are real people with real problems and real lives.
 The people who are falling between the cracks are who I’m concerned with.
 It’s a very fucked up time to be.
 That said, I’m an optimist.
 I think maybe things need to get really bad for people to recognize what needs to be done.
 I’m not sure I know what needs to be done.
 But we need to start listening to each other.
-That’s a very hippie thing to say, but…we don’t all need to have opinions on everything.
+That’s a very hippie thing to say, but… we don’t all need to have opinions on everything.
 We just need to listen a little more.”